YaleDHLab/lab-workshops/networks/README.md

 <p align="center"><img width="800" height="350" src="https://github.com/YaleDHLab/lab-workshops/blob/master/networks/images/class-network-betweenness-centrality.png"></br>Nodes Sized by Betweenness Centrality and Colored by Modularity Score</p>

 ### Cautions
-Be careful of reading into the overall layout of nodes on the network.
-Human perception innately wants to interpret close objects as being more connected than distant objects, but in networks, layout of oftentimes arbitrary.
-Just because I move Lauren closer to Amy, doesn't change their relationship.
+Be careful of reading into the overall layout of nodes in the network.
+Humans tend to interpret physically close objects as being more connected than distantly placed ones, but in networks, layout of oftentimes arbitrary.
+My moving the Lauren node closer to Amy doesn't change their relationship.
 They're still 5 hops away from one another (you can calculate this by counting the edges between them).
 <p align="center"><img width="900" height="450" src="https://github.com/YaleDHLab/lab-workshops/blob/master/networks/images/class-network-layout.png"></br>Class Network with Altered Layout</p>

-In general, when interpreting a network, you want to focus on the connections you do see rather than on missing connections.
 Nodes that are completely separate from the graph are called **isolates**.
-The reason you may not want to focus too heavily on isolates is that they could be separated because of insufficient data.
+In general, when interpreting a network, you want to focus on the connections you see rather than on missing links.
+The reason you may not want to focus too heavily on isolates is that they could be separate because of insufficient data.
 Or, they could be separated because of how you defined the edges.

 **The way you define edges will fundamentally determine the resulting network.** As an example, let's redefine our edges for the class network.
 Instead of connecting students because they have the exact favorite classes in common, let's connect them because they have the same type of favorite classes in common (in other words, it doesn't matter if it's the same literature class, just that it's a literature class).
 Now our network is more densely connected.
 There are no longer isolates, and Isabelle stands out as a broker, connecting the students who favor history in the orange group with those who favor literature in the blue group.